tylerharter/cs301-projects/spring19/p6/README.md

 # Directions

+Be sure to do lab 6 before starting this project; otherwise you probably won't get far.

 Begin by downloading `wine.csv` and `test.py`.
 Create a `main.ipynb`
 file to start answering the following questions, and remember to run `test.py` often.
 There is no `project.py` this week, though we'll